enix/x509-certificate-exporter/README.md

   --debug               enable debug mode
   ```

+# Kubernetes
+This exporter has been built with a kubernetes usage in mind, so it should be pretty straighforward to setup.

 # FAQ
 ## Why are you using the `not after` timestamp rather than a remaining number of seconds ?
 For two reasons.

 First, prometheus tends to do better storage consumption when a value stays identical over checks.

-Second, it is better to build the remaining time through a prometheus query as some latency (seconds) can exist between this exporter check and your alert or query being run.
+Then, it is better to compute the remaining time through a prometheus query as some latency (seconds) can exist between this exporter check and your alert or query being run.

 Here is an exemple:
 ```
 x509_cert_not_after - time()